The 4 Best Areas to Stay in Belfast

 I’ve been to Belfast many times and I love the way the city has opened to international tourism these past two decades.
 From great restaurants to lively bars and the world-renowned Titanic Museum, Belfast has transformed itself into a must-see travel destination.

 What are the best areas to stay in Belfast then?
 Four neighbourhoods are especially worth exploring: central Belfast, the Cathedral Quarter, Queen’s Quarter and the Titanic Quarter.
-Depending on what you have planned to do and see in Belfast, I would suggest to book your accommodation in one of those locations.
+Depending on what you have planned to do and see in Belfast, I would suggest booking your accommodation in one of those locations.

 This post may contain affiliate links.
 If you click on a link, I earn a little money at no extra cost to you.